gittup/tup/CONTRIBUTING.md

 # Contributor License Agreement

-To get started, please sign the <a href="https://www.clahub.com/agreements/gittup/tup">Contributor License Agreement</a>.
+If you are plan to making significant changes to tup (ie: something that requires significant re-working of the source code, or a new feature, etc) and want to get them into the main repository, then you'll need to fill out a copyright assignment form.
+To get started, please sign the <a href="https://gittup.org/tup/icla.txt">Contributor License Agreement</a>.